nguni/nguni/README.md

 Hi there! 👋 I'm a Business Intelligence Analyst passionate about transforming raw data into actionable insights.
 With a strong foundation in Power BI, Tableau, SQL, and Python, I specialize in:

+🔹 **Coding & System development** – Programming and designing the custom system📊

 🔹 **Data Visualization & Dashboarding** – Crafting interactive reports using Power BI & Tableau 📊